Moesif/moesif-nodejs/README.md

 #### __`retry`__

 Type: number of time to retry if fails to post to Moesif.
-Default undefined.
-If set, must be a number between 1 to 3.
+If set, must be a number between 0 to 3.

 ## Capture Outgoing